 Interactive Radio Drama – marginalised groups devise radio soap operas that involve the audience in trying out different approaches for a positive change in the story live on air – whether that is a change in attitude, behaviour, or in reporting and prosecuting abuses of rights.

-If you are an organisation interested in finding out more, please contact our Interactive Theatre Programme Coordinator, Ryan Borcherding, on firstname.lastname@example.org or call +44 (0) 20 7970 5658.
+If your organisation is interested in finding out more, please contact our New Partnerships Programme Manager, Ryan Borcherding, on firstname.lastname@example.org or call +44 (0) 20 7970 5658.

 “I was very proud of myself; for being firm so that my rights were respected, and for addressing a problem that was affecting me, even though I hesitated in the beginning… I feel equipped with the knowledge and experience now to keep on trying assertive behaviours in my life”